intangible heritage, wall vinyl, single-channel video with sound, 3:26 mins, 2018

 installation view, courtesy of BAM (brooklyn academy of music), ny

 intangible heritage, excerpt, 2018, single-channel, 3:26 mins, with sound

-Intangible Heritage is a Karaoke video essay featuring an electronic version of a two-thousand year old folk song, which South Korea and North Korea both registered as their own for the UNESCO Intangible Heritage list in 2012 and 2014, respectively.
-The song's lyrics are collaged with excerpts of public audio and text documents provided and validated by nation-states involved in this process.
-Mediated through the mechanics of singing, Intangible Heritage disrupts the institutionalized narrative with translations and mistranslations of the lyrics, and perpetual panning views of fragmented lands.
+Intangible Heritage 만질수 없는 유산 is a Karaoke video essay that can't be sung along to.
+It features an electronic version of a two-thousand year old folk song which South Korea and North Korea both registered separately as their own for the UNESCO Intangible Heritage list in 2012 and 2014, respectively.
+The song is collaged with excerpts of public audio and text documents from the institutionalization process that took place with an intergovernmental committee in Paris, France.
+The bureaucratic narrative is disrupted with translations and mistranslations of the lyrics, and perpetual panning views of fragmented lands.
 The landscapes never stop moving.